eickler/microinsight/README.md

 ## TBDs

+* Remove zlib?
+Because of "default-rust" feature?
+* Use a more slim web server like Hyper, and maybe some lighter alternatives to chrono (time?)
+* Separate the testcontainers so that they are not build on Github, and/or make them work on Github.
 * There's no authentication on the endpoint (currently done before the endpoint).
 * The service cannot be horizontally scaled.